cqse/teamscale-docker-deployment/README.md

 ### Quick Setup

-The whole deployment setup can be executed locally as follows, given `docker` and `docker-compose` are installed:
+The whole deployment setup can be executed locally as follows, given `docker` and the Docker Compose plugin are installed:

 1. [Download](https://github.com/cqse/teamscale-docker-deployment/archive/refs/heads/master.zip) the contents of this repository as a zip file and extract it.

 2. Start the containers using `sudo ./start.sh`.
-   This starts all containers in detached mode (`docker-compose up -d`), reloads the nginx config (`./nginx-reload.sh`) and then follows the logs `docker-compose logs --follow`.
+   This starts all containers in detached mode (`docker compose up -d`), reloads the nginx config (`./nginx-reload.sh`) and then follows the logs `docker compose logs --follow`.

    _Note:_ You can detach from the console at any time using `Ctrl+C`.
 Teamscale will keep running.

-3. The Teamscale servers should be available via NGINX at the following URLs
+3. The Teamscale servers should be available via nginx at the following URLs
   - <https://teamscale.localhost> (the production server)
   - <https://teamscale-staging.localhost> (the staging server)

 > **Remark:**
-> The web services are SSL-encryted using a self-signed certificate (located in folder `nginx`) for demo-purposes.
+> The web services are SSL-encrypted using a self-signed certificate (located in folder `nginx`) for demo-purposes.
 > It is **strongly** recommended to exchange this certificate with an appropriate certificate.

 ### Production Setup